 Database Field Name AddCode_R

-Data Type TEXT Inclusion Conditional
+Data Type TEXT Inclusion No

 Width 6 Domain

 Examples

-Description A Standard Geographical Classification code used in Canada that specifies a geographic area and is used to differentiate two municipalities with the same name in a province that does not have counties.
-Note: Since this field is not applicable in the US, it will not be populated in WI GIS data layers
+Description Note: Since this field is not applicable in the US, it will not be populated in WI GIS

+data layers.

+A Standard Geographical Classification code used in Canada that specifies a

+geographic area and is used to differentiate two municipalities with the same name

+in a province that does not have counties.